 The directors consistently apply a provisioning methodology for slow moving inventory based on inventory ageing and make specific provision for obsolete inventories.

-The estimations used in applying this methodology are subject to uncertainty and judgement by directors as a result of changes of economic condition, technology advancement and customer needs.
+The estimations used in applying this methodology are subject to a higher degree of estimation uncertainty and subjectivity in management's judgement in respect of changes of economy condition, technology advancement and customer needs.